openjdm/openjdm.github.io/book/affective_forecasting.md

 moment, but becomes less intense as time goes on.
-The psychological immune system works best when we are not paying attention to it, and thus people generally overlook the fact that their psychological immune system exists to regulate their emotions—people suffer from *immune neglect* which contributes to their tendency to overestimate the duration of their affective reactions.
+The psychological immune system works best when we are not paying attention to it, and thus people generally overlook the fact that their psychological immune system exists to regulate their emotions — people suffer from *immune neglect* which contributes to their tendency to overestimate the duration of their affective reactions.
 Immune neglect is the tendency for people to overlook the cognitive mechanisms that help them to cope